breed2137/fire_dataset/README.md

 paper " A Video-Based Fire Detection Using Deep Learning Models".

-fire_dataset consists of the videos and images., not include annotation information.
+The fire dataset consists of the videos and images.

 We collected fire / non-fire data by youtube and crawling.